Georgia - From East to West

 Start point: Tbilisi

-Destination: Kakheti
+Destination: Sighnaghi

-You’ll have a light lunch in Sighnaghi, a beautiful fortified town whose houses are clustered within the walls of its 18th century fortifications, built at the time of Persian, Ottoman and Dagestani invasions.
-The views from the town are spectacular, down across the wide expanses of the Alazani Valley and across to the peaks of the High Caucasus.
+From here you’ll head about an hour and a half south to Sighnaghi, a beautiful fortified town whose houses are clustered within the walls of its 18th century fortifications, built at the time of Persian, Ottoman and Dagestani invasions.
+The views from the town are spectacular, down across the wide expanses of the Alazani Valley and across to the peaks of the Caucasus.

 Start point: Sighnaghi, Kakheti